Overseas Security Advisory Council

 Outreach Programs: Promotes and facilitates security information networks, such as…

 OSAC Working Groups are sector-specific groups that allow representatives to participate in smaller, like-minded groups to ensure targeted and actionable information sharing.
-Seven sector-specific working groups allow representatives from academia, aviation, energy, faith-based, hospitality, media & entertainment, and NGO sectors to participate in these targeted and actionable information-sharing groups.
+Seven sector committees allow representatives from academia, aviation, energy, faith-based, hospitality, media & entertainment, and NGO sectors to participate in these targeted and actionable information-sharing groups.

-OSAC Regional Councils offer opportunities for constituents to engage on Africa, Europe, Latin America, Middle East, and Pan-Asia specific security discussions.
+OSAC Regional Committees offer opportunities for members to engage on Africa, Europe, Latin America, Middle East, and Pan-Asia specific security discussions.

-The Research and Information Support Center (RISC) is staffed with analysts, program officers, and coordinators dedicated solely to the needs of the U.S. private sector.
-RISC analysts gauge threats to U.S. businesses, personnel, facilities, and intellectual property abroad.
-With access to a broad range of classified and unclassified reporting from American embassies abroad, as well as open source information, the RISC staff track social, political, and economic issues that impact the security of the U.S. private sector operating overseas.
+The OSAC Program Office is staffed with analysts, program managers, and coordinators dedicated solely to the needs of the U.S. private sector.
+OSAC Program Office analysts gauge threats to U.S. businesses, personnel, facilities, and intellectual property abroad.
+With access to a broad range of classified and unclassified reporting from American embassies abroad, as well as open source information, the Program Office staff track social, political, and economic issues that impact the security of the U.S. private sector operating overseas.

-To contact the RISC staff, please see below for details by region:
+To contact the Program Office staff, please see below for details by region: